neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-server-state-specification-4.md

 ### Transitions from `DISCONNECTED`

-- handshake completed successfully to `CONNECTED`
+- Bolt handshake completed successfully to `CONNECTED`
-- handshake did not complete successfully to `DEFUNCT`
+- Bolt handshake did not complete successfully to `DEFUNCT`

 ## Server State - `CONNECTED`